 - Kyo, running away from a home where everybody hates him.

-- Isidro from Berserk.
-It isn't exactly clear which type he is but from what is shown, he is probably a rare case of Circus Runaway.
+- Isidro; it isn't exactly clear which type he is, but from what is shown, he is probably a rare case of Circus Runaway.

 - All the Runaways start out being on the run from terrible parents.
 After the first arc, they are orphans.